-This article is Part 3 (Read Part One and Part Two) of a series we will be publishing that will consist of us following a CrossFit Games Regional Hopeful, Katie Harper, through her journey and progress over the next year.
+This article is Part 4 (Read Part One, Part Two, and Part Three) of a series we will be publishing that will consist of us following a CrossFit Games Regional Hopeful, Katie Harper, through her journey and progress over the next year.
 Her coaching will be handled by Jonathan Kinnick who, for those of you that don’t know, is pretty awesome.
 Jonathan is a Co-Founder of BTWB as well as the owner of CrossFit Kinnick.
 He’s a Board Member on the CrossFit Trainer (CCFT) Certification Board and a CrossFit CF-L3 Trainer.
 He’s also completed the CrossFit Coaches Prep, CrossFit Competitor’s, CrossFit Olympic Lifting, CrossFit Endurance, CrossFit Mobility and CrossFit Nutrition courses.
 He is also a USAW Sports Performance Coach.

 I’ll never forget the first time I considered the idea of becoming “strong.”
 5 years ago my coach, Elizabeth Shear, was showing me how to put a barbell over my head, with maybe 65 pounds or so on the bar.
 I was terrified of bailing in an “I don’t know what to do with my hands” sort of way.
 She said something along the lines of “YES, now all you need to do is to come back and keep training, you’ll get super strong and then you will be able to lift ALL of the weight.”
 I remember thinking, “Hm… yeah that sounds nice… but why would I want to do that?”

 📸: Inside CrossFit South Brooklyn – Episode 4: Fit 55+